jguida941/contact-suite-spring-react/PROJECT_SUMMARY.md

 ### The 2-Sentence Pitch

 "I built a full-stack contact management system with Spring Boot and React.
-It started as a simple CS320 assignment, but I evolved it into a production-grade app with 35 documented design decisions, 99% mutation test coverage, and a complete CI/CD pipeline."
+It started as a simple CS320 assignment, but I evolved it into a production-grade app with 44 documented design decisions, 95% mutation test coverage (594/626 mutants killed), and a complete CI/CD pipeline."

 ### Main Components (4 pieces)